tinacms/tina.io/content/docs/tina-cloud/faq.md

 Tina Cloud's GraphQL API returns this error when it cannot find a file in your GitHub repository.
 This may occur under the following circumstances:

-- The `.tina` folder (and `__generated__` subfolder) is not in your GitHub repository remote.
+- The `tina` folder (and `__generated__` subfolder) is not in your GitHub repository remote.
   - If the folder is in your local repository, but not in your remote, make sure there isn't a `.gitignore` file excluding it.
-- Tina is configured with a branch that doesn't exist or a branch that doesn't contain the `.tina` folder.
+- Tina is configured with a branch that doesn't exist or a branch that doesn't contain the `tina` folder.
-  - The referenced branch should be created and should contain the `.tina` folder.
+  - The referenced branch should be created and should contain the `tina` folder.
 - The apiURL prop is misconfigured on the TinaCMS component.
   - Check the apiURL and make sure it looks like `https://content.tinajs.io/content/{tina_client_id}/github/{branch}` where `{tina_client_id}` matches the Client ID on the Project in Tina Cloud and `{branch}` is a valid branch.